csswizardry/csswizardry.github.com/_posts/2012-05-15-keep-your-css-selectors-short.md

 wordpress_id: 3649
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- CSS Selectors
-- Front-end architecture
-- OOCSS
-- Performance
+  - Code Quality
 ---

 One thing I believe, as a very, _very_ general rule of thumb, is that as sites get bigger, selectors should get shorter.